Code-Institute-Submissions/the-ginger-trader/README.md

 - links

-All links have been checked - links to sections in the menu, links to local images and links to external sites
+All links have been checked - links to sections in the menu and links to local images.
+The links to external sites display a "coming soon" image as the social media for the business has not yet been created.

 - get a quote form

+On submission the form comes up with an error if it hasn't been filled in correctly (email address), or information is missing.
+The form doesn't get submit information anywhere so there is no feedback for a response.

 - responsiveness